-The preparation of the financial statements in compliance with RAP of the BSP, which differs from PFRS in some respects, requires the Trust Corporation, on behalf the of unitholders, to make judgments and estimates that affect the reported amounts of assets, liabilities, income and expenses, and disclosures of contingent assets and contingent liabilities.
+The preparation of the financial statements in compliance with RAP of the BSP, which differ from PFRS in some respects, requires the Trust Corporation, on behalf of the unitholders, to make judgments and estimates that affect the reported amounts of assets, liabilities, income and expenses, and disclosures of contingent assets and contingent liabilities, if any.
 Future events may occur which will cause the assumptions used in arriving at the estimates to change.
 The effects of any changes in estimates will be reflected in the financial statements as they become reasonably determinable.